-A. Third Party
+A. Third Party Trusts

-These trusts are called "third party trusts" because they are created by a third party - i.e., by someone who is not the beneficiary.
-In the most common situation, parents will establish a SNT for their child in their wills, which will take effect upon the death of the surviving parent and are funded at that time.
-It is becoming more common, particularly in New York, for parents to utilize revocable living trusts as the primary vehicle for their estate planning and in such case the SNT for their child with a disability will be established under the revocable living trust.
-The advantages of estate planning via the use of a revocable living trust is fully discussed in our 2020 Estate Planning Guide.
-Caring relatives or friends may also want to set up a trust to be assured that their money is being used to improve the PIN's quality of life, and that it is drafted properly so that it does not jeopardize problems with eligibility for government benefits.
+As noted above, these trusts are called "third party trusts" because they are created by a third party - i.e., by someone other than the beneficiary.
+Historically in most situations, parents would establish an SNT for their child in their wills, which take effect upon the death of the surviving parent and are funded by estate assets, life insurance, or other "non-probate" assets at that time.
+It is becoming more common, particularly in New York, for parents to utilize revocable living trusts as the primary vehicle for their estate planning, and in such case, the SNT for their child with a disability will be established under the revocable living trust usually to become effective upon the death of the parents.
+The advantages of estate planning via the use of a revocable living trust are fully discussed in our 2023 Estate Planning Guide.
+Caring relatives or friends may also want to set up a trust to ensure that their money is being used to improve the PIN's quality of life.
+In such an event, we may recommend setting up a "free-standing" third-party SNT so that each benefactor could "pour over" funds they wish to set aside for the child with a disability into a common trust for management and investment efficiency.
+A third-party SNT should be drafted properly so that it does not jeopardize problems with eligibility for government benefits.

-One advantage of a third-party trust is that the parents can have the comfort of knowing that their child will be appropriately provided for during her or his lifetime and will still be able to direct how any remaining assets in the SNT will be distributed after the child's death.
+A third-party trust provides the parents with the comfort of knowing that their child will be appropriately provided for during her or his lifetime and will still allow them to be able to direct how any remaining assets in the SNT will be distributed after the child's death.